Cesvaine Palace

-Cesvaine Palace (Cesvaines pils; Schloss Seßwegen) is located in the town of Cesvaine, Latvia in Madona Municipality.
-Next to the palace lies remains of the old bishop's castle.
+Cesvaine Palace (Cesvaines pils; Schloss Seßwegen) is located in the town of Cesvaine in Madona Municipality, in the Vidzeme region of Latvia.
+Next to the palace lies the remains of the old bishop's castle.

 History

 Cesvaine Palace was built in 1896 for the German baron Adolf Gerhard von Wulf (not to be confused with the von Wolf baronial family).
 Authors of the project were architects Hans Grisebach and August Dinklage from Berlin.
 The palace is built in the late Tudor Neo-Renaissance style.

 At the end of the 19th century, Germany abandoned the reproduction of old German prototypes and turned to England in search of inspiration, namely to late Tudor-style architecture.
 The style had preserved certain Gothic elements.
 Picturesque frames, towers and turrets of different forms and sizes, high decorative chimneys and steep roofs were all characteristic features of the style.